Middle of the road (music)

-Middle of the road (also known by its acronym MOR) is a commercial radio format and popular music genre.
+Middle of the road (also known by its acronym MOR) is a commercial radio format.
 Music associated with this term is strongly melodic and uses techniques of vocal harmony and light orchestral arrangements.
-The format was eventually rebranded as soft adult contemporary.
+The format was similar to soft adult contemporary.
+In the mid-late 2000s the term "middle of the road" became used by journalists as a way to describe musicians and bands such as Train and Westlife who calibrated their musical appeal to commercial, popular music taste and avoided more innovative material.

 Etymology and usage

 According to music academic Norman Abjorensen, "middle of the road" has referred to a commercial radio format more often than a music genre, although "it has been used to describe a broad type of music" of numerous styles, usually characterized by vocal harmony techniques, prominent melodies, and subtle orchestral arrangements.
-MOR is somewhat often used as a derogatory term for this type of music.
-Radio stations that played beautiful music during the 1960s and 1970s were marketed as "MOR radio" in order to differentiate them from related soft adult contemporary and smooth jazz stations.
+Radio stations that played adult standards during the 1960s and 1970s were marketed as "MOR radio" in order to differentiate them from Top 40 and rock stations.
+Middle of the road was famously associated with MetroMedia Radio stations; their flagship station was WNEW 1130 AM in New York.
+The MOR genre creation was an evolutionary outcome of WNEW's reluctance to follow the Top 40 domination and adhere to traditional male and female vocals such as Frank Sinatra, Tony Bennett, Ella Fitzgerald and Peggy Lee.
+The term "Middle of the Road" was the creation of WNEW program director Dick Carr.

-Soft rock groups like the Association, the 5th Dimension, the Johnny Mann Singers and Simon & Garfunkel infiltrated the MOR market in the late 1960s.
-In the early 1970s, Bread, The Carpenters and John Denver were notable performers in the middle of the road genre.
+Soft rock groups like the Association, the 5th Dimension, the Bee Gees, the Johnny Mann Singers and Simon & Garfunkel infiltrated the MOR market in the late 1960s.
+In the early 1970s, Bread, the Carpenters and John Denver were notable performers in the middle of the road genre.
 Writing in Christgau's Record Guide: The '80s (1990), Robert Christgau said MOR "applied to radio formats that shun or put stringent tempo and volume restrictions on rock, although 'lite' and 'adult contemporary' are now the preferred evasions."